ignaciovi/Song-Genre-Prediction/README.md

      ('Indie', 3149),
      ('Folk', 2243)]

-We will take a subset of 1000 random songs for each genre.
+Rock is the most common data category.
+In order to avoid data imbalance, we will take a subset of 1000 random songs for each genre.
+By randomising we avoid having the same artist repeated a lot, assuming that more data variety may improve the prediction We could take 1000 songs (since the less frequent is Folk that has 2243) but we are curious to check what will be the accuracy in prediction with a lower volume of data.
+//TODO taking 2000 songs
+//TODO comment client id and secret key
+//TODO Add electronic music to dataset

 # Study of the features

-We are going to use the following features that Spotify gives as audio analysis characteristics:
+We are going to use the following features that Spotify gives provides from their audio analysis:

 `duration_ms`	The duration of the track in milliseconds.